KarlsruheMIS/red2pack/README.md

 The scripts installs four binaries in `./branch_and_reduce/deploy`:
 - `m2s_branch_and_reduce` provides our the implementations for `red2pack core/elaborated` and `2pack`
 - `check_connected` to check whether a graph in connected.
-Is is used for the competitor algorithm `gen2pack`
+It is used for the competitor algorithm `gen2pack`
 - `check_graph` to check whether a M2PS-to-MIS condensed graph (with or without reductions) is small enough for the weighted branch-and-reduce solver from KaMIS (32 bit limit for Node/Edge representation)
 - `graph_to_gml` translates an undirected unweighted graph from the METIS format to the GML format